|

 This is what your new button will look like:

-Other versions You don’t have to go for the yellow-page effect.
-Paul’s provided other options.
+You don’t have to go for the yellow-page effect.
+There are other options.
 The installation and quick-access instructions are the same; only the script you’ll need to copy and paste is different:

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.